MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch04/word_cloud.png" width="100%" style="display: block; margin: auto;" />

 ### Map chart
-We need Latitude (lat) and Longitude (long) values to create a Map chart.
-For this, we use following parameters:
+We need Latitude `lat` and Longitude `long` values to create a Map chart.
+For this, we use the following parameters:

     Size: Population
     Colour: Income level